 - some temperate regions;

-- Plasmodium ovale, mainly found in West Africa, is not responsible for fatal forms of the disease, but may cause relapses four or five years after primary infection;
+- Plasmodium ovale, (divided into two subspecies, Plasmodium ovale curtisi and wallikeri), mainly found in West Africa, is not responsible for fatal forms of the disease, but may cause relapses four or five years after primary infection;

 - Plasmodium malariae is found across the globe, with widely varying degrees of prevalence.
 It is not a killer, but may cause relapses for up to 20 years after primary infection.